MichalWilczek/steam-ansys-modelling/README.md

 ## **STEAM**
-#### ANSYS Quench Velocity Modelling
+#### 3D Quench Velocity Modelling in ANSYS
 (Copyright © 2019, CERN, Switzerland.
 All rights reserved.)

 ## Prerequisites
-In order to run the script, the user should have the installed version of ANSYS APDL
+In order to run the script, the user should have the installed version of ANSYS APDL.

 ##### Initial Simulation Settings
 The first part of configuration corresponds to definition of basic simulation settings.